egoist/tailwindcss-icons/README.md

 Search the icon you want to use here: https://icones.js.org

+> [!TIP]
+> To get the full list of icon names as typescript type, you can refer to [this issue](https://github.com/egoist/tailwindcss-icons/issues/18#issuecomment-1987191833).

 ### Plugin Options

 | Option               | Type                              | Default | Description                                        |